Connect with others who understand.

 Kinase Inhibitors

 Kinases are proteins that act as messengers in cells, delivering messages to different parts of the cell.
-Drugs that block kinases are called kinase inhibitors and are pills taken by mouth.
+Kinase inhibitors are a class of drugs that block kinase activity.
+Kinase inhibitors are pills taken by mouth.
 Breast cancer therapy focuses on targeting kinases that are involved in cell growth.
-Blocking this process can slow down how fast breast cancer cells grow.
+Blocking this process can slow down growth of breast cancer cells.

 Everolimus (Afinitor) is an mTOR inhibitor.
-Alpelisib (Piqray) is a PI3K inhibitor.
+Capivasertib (Truqap) is an AKT inhibitor.
+Inavolisib (Itovebi) and Alpelisib (Piqray) are PI3K inhibitors.

 PARP Inhibitors

-Poly (ADP-ribose) polymerase (PARP) is a protein found in cells that helps damaged cells to repair themselves.
-PARP inhibitors stop these proteins from doing their job, so cells can’t repair themselves.
+Poly (ADP-ribose) polymerase (PARP) is a protein found in cells that helps damaged cells repair themselves.
+PARP inhibitors stop these proteins from doing their job so that cells can’t repair themselves.

-People who have abnormal changes (mutations) in the BRCA genes also have trouble repairing damage to those cells.
-When a person with a BRCA mutation takes a PARP inhibitor, cancer cells can’t repair themselves and will die.
-These medications are taken by mouth and can only be taken by women with a BRCA mutation.
+People who have abnormal changes in the BRCA genes also have trouble repairing damage to those cells.
+When a person with a BRCA mutation takes a PARP inhibitor, their cancer cells can’t repair themselves and die.
+These medications are taken by mouth by people with a BRCA mutation and may eventually be recommended for people with other mutations like PALB2.
 Examples of PARP inhibitors include olaparib (Lynparza) and talazoparib (Talzenna).

 Special Precautions When Taking Targeted Therapy by Mouth

-Many targeted drugs are available as pills that are taken by mouth and can be taken at home.
-Some targeted drugs can be dangerous to others.
-Store your medication where others won’t come into contact with it.
+Many targeted therapy drugs are available as pills that are taken by mouth and can be taken at home.
+Some targeted therapy drugs can be dangerous, so store your medication where others won’t come into contact with it.
 Make sure friends and family do not come into contact with your body fluids while you’re taking targeted drugs and for a time after you are finished.

 Before starting a targeted drug therapy at home, ask your doctor or pharmacist questions about how to handle and store these drugs.
 Some questions include: